 In addition to being a hotbed for award-winning restaurants, Germantown has a thriving indie retail scene.
-Browse men’s and women’s items at Abednego and Alexis + Bolt, trendy womenswear at Pieces, home goods at Wilder, luxurious leather accessories at Peter Nappi’s flagship location, and—if you’re in the market—the perfect wedding gown at The Dress Theory.
+Browse men’s and women’s items at Abednego and Alexis + Bolt, trendy womenswear at Pieces, home goods at Wilder, and—if you’re in the market—the perfect wedding gown at White Dresses.
 FYI: The Nashville Farmers’ Market, stocked with produce, plants, flowers, and more, isn’t far from here.

-Upon entering East Nashville, make a beeline for the Fatherland District—this is where you’ll find The Shoppes on Fatherland, which includes Project 615 (local apparel), Longevity (activewear), Gift Horse (gifts and knicknacks), Abode Mercantile (bath products), Rusty Rats (funky antiques), and The Trunk (womenswear).
-In nearby Five Points is the Idea Hatchery, another cluster of unique shops, like the vintage-focused Goodbuy Girls.
+Upon entering East Nashville, make a beeline for the Fatherland District—this is where you’ll find The Shoppes on Fatherland, which includes Project 615 (local apparel), Longevity (activewear), Gift Horse (gifts and knicknacks), Abode Mercantile (bath products), and Rusty Rats (funky antiques).
+In nearby Five Points is the Idea Hatchery, another cluster of unique shops like the vintage-focused Goodbuy Girls.
 You can also find several vintage shops in east Nashville such as Old Made Good and Fanny’s House of Music (instruments and vintage clothing).
 At the Shops at Porter East you will find Amelia Styles (women’s clothing), Apple and Oak (home goods), and Lucaya Clothing Co. (women’s clothing).
 If you are looking for some statement pieces to add to your wardrobe we recommend checking out Any Old Iron (men’s and women’s clothing).